hashicorp/terraform-provider-azurerm/website/docs/d/api_management_api.html.markdown

 * `version_set_id` - A resource identifier for the related ApiVersionSet.

-* `is_current` - Indicates if API revision is current api revision.
+* `is_current` - Indicates if the API revision is current api revision.

-* `is_online` - Indicates if API revision is accessible via the gateway.
+* `is_online` - Indicates if the API revision is accessible via the gateway.

 ---

 A `subscription_key_parameter_names` block exports the following:

 * `header` - Subscription key header name.
-Default is `Ocp-Apim-Subscription-Key`.

 * `query` - Subscription key query string parameter name.
-Default is `subscription-key`.